Gloryjoygabisay/positive-web/src/assets/stories/the-lantern-keeper.md

 # The Lantern Keeper

-“Every night at 3:33 AM, a flickering lantern appears in the woods near town.
-Those who follow it never return—but their whispers do.”
+Every night at 3:33 AM, a flickering lantern appears in the woods near town.
+Those who follow it never return—but their whispers do.

----pagebreak---

-**Prologue**
+⸻

+**Prologue: Whispers in the Dark**

-They say it began long ago, back when the town of Black Hollow was still just a scattering of cabins along the river.
-No one remembers the exact year, only that it started with the sound of footsteps—soft, slow, and steady—accompanied by the glow of a lantern swaying through the darkness.
+They say it began long ago, back when the town of Black Hollow was just a scattering of cabins along the river.
+No one remembers the exact year—only that it started with the sound of footsteps.
+Soft.
+Slow.
+Steady.
+And always accompanied by the swaying glow of a lantern drifting through the trees.

 The legend grew with each generation.
-Some said the lantern was a warning, others a guide for lost souls.
-Children dared each other to stay up and watch for the light, but few had the courage to look out their windows after midnight.
+Some claimed the lantern was a warning.
+Others, a guide for lost souls.
+Children dared each other to stay up and watch for the light, but few had the courage to peek through their windows after midnight.

----pagebreak---

-Every night at 3:33 AM, it returns.
+And yet, every night at exactly 3:33 AM… it returns.

 ⸻

-**The Light in the Trees**
+**Chapter 1: The Light in the Trees**

-Seventeen-year-old Lina Harrow had heard the stories her whole life.
+Seventeen-year-old Lina Harrow had grown up hearing the stories.
 Her grandmother used to whisper them like prayers, warning her never to look outside after midnight.

-Lina’s curiosity was stronger than her fear.
-She often wondered if the stories were just a way to keep children safe indoors, or if there was something truly waiting in the woods.

----pagebreak---

-Lina never listened much.
-In her mind, the stories were just relics of a time when people feared shadows more than reality.

-But curiosity, as always, is the spark behind every ghost story.
+But curiosity is always the spark behind every ghost story.

+Lina, ever skeptical, believed those tales were just meant to scare children.
+That is, until the night she saw it for herself.

-On a cold November night, she stood by her window and saw it—a single lantern bobbing in the woods behind her house.
-No one should’ve been there.
-No flashlight.
+It was a cold November night.
+Standing at her bedroom window, Lina spotted a golden glow deep in the woods behind her house.
+There was no flashlight.
 No path.
-Just dense forest and that strange golden glow.

-She pressed her face to the glass, heart pounding.
-The light moved in slow, deliberate arcs, as if searching for something—or someone.

----pagebreak---
+Just the thick, tangled forest—and that swaying lantern, bobbing in slow, deliberate arcs.

+She leaned closer, heart pounding.

 Then… a whisper.

-It wasn’t loud.
-Just a soft murmur, like someone speaking from the edge of sleep.
+Soft.
+Murmured.
+Like someone speaking from the edge of a dream.

 “Lina… come see…”

-Her heart jolted.
 She stumbled back.
 It had spoken her name.

-But when she looked again, the lantern was gone.
+When she dared to look again, the lantern was gone.

-The next morning, Lina found a small, soot-stained feather on her windowsill.
-She picked it up, shivering, and tucked it into her journal.
+In its place, she found a small, soot-stained feather resting on her windowsill.

 ⸻

-**The Dare**
+**Chapter 2: The Dare**

-The next day at school, she told her best friend, Jamie.
-Of course, he laughed.
+The next day at school, Lina told her best friend, Jamie.
+He laughed it off.

-“It’s just an old ghost story, Lina.
-You probably dreamed it.”
+“It’s just an old ghost story,” he said.
+“You probably dreamed it.”

-But she hadn’t.
-She knew what she heard.
+But Lina knew what she saw.
+And what she heard.

-Later that night, Jamie dared her to go into the woods the next time the lantern appeared.
-“Film it.
-Prove it’s real,” he said with a grin.
-“We’ll be famous.”
+Later that night, Jamie dared her:

+“Next time it shows up, follow it.
+Film it.
+Prove it’s real.
+We’ll be famous.”

 So she did.

----pagebreak---

-That night, Lina set an alarm for 3:25 AM.
-She dressed in layers, grabbed her phone, and crept downstairs.
-The house was silent, her parents asleep.
-She slipped out the back door, the cold biting at her cheeks.
+She set her alarm for 3:25 AM.
+Dressed in layers.
+Grabbed her phone.
+Slipped silently out the back door.

 At the edge of the woods, she waited.

-The world felt suspended, as if holding its breath.
-Then, at exactly 3:33, the lantern appeared.
+The world held its breath.

-It floated through the trees, its light golden and sickly, swaying with an invisible gait.
+Then, at 3:33, it came—the lantern, swaying through the trees, casting sickly golden light.
 No footsteps.
 No breathing.
-Just the rhythmic creak of the lantern’s chain.
+Only the soft creak of its chain.

 And the whisper.